Rasel105/MEGAVENTORY/README.md

 * on the home page you can see another section which is Delers section here are the most valuable dealers.
 * on the last section you can the most recent transaction of the this inventories site is a tabular form.
 * lastly I have a footer.
+* I try to animate every page of this project.